David Freitas: Atlanta Braves

 On November 11, 2016, Freitas signed a minor league contract with the Atlanta Braves.
 He played for the Gwinnett Braves of the International League.
 The Braves promoted Freitas to the major leagues on August 30, 2017, and he made his major league debut in the second game of a double header against the Philadelphia Phillies that same day.
 Freitas got his first major league hit, a double in his second at-bat.

 Seattle Mariners

 On October 27, 2017, the Seattle Mariners claimed Freitas off of waivers.
 In 2018 for Seattle, Freitas batted .215 in 36 games.
 Freitas began the 2019 season with the Triple-A Tacoma Rainiers and batted 0-for-3 with a walk for the Mariners.

 Milwaukee Brewers

 On April 14, 2019, the Mariners traded Freitas to the Milwaukee Brewers in exchange for Sal Biasi.
 The Brewers assigned Freitas to the San Antonio Missions of the PCL.
-Splitting the season with the Tacoma Rainiers and San Antonio, Freitas won the Pacific Coast League batting title with a .387 average as part of a torrid .387 in 91 games in the PCL.
-He also appeared in 16 major league games for Milwaukee, notching one hit in 13 at-bats.
+Splitting the season with the Tacoma Rainiers and San Antonio, Freitas won the Pacific Coast League batting title with a .387 average in 91 games in the PCL.
+He also appeared in 16 major league games for Milwaukee, batting 1-for-13.